Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Related Work

-\paragraph{Prompt Learning in Vision-Language Models} Inspired by the popularity of prompt learning in NLP \cite{P-tuning,lester2021power,li2021prefix}, pioneering work of prompt learning for V-L models mainly focus on text encoder \cite{CoOp,CoCoOp,ProGrad,lu2022prompt,shu2022test}, while keeping image encoder untouched.
-CoOp \cite{CoOp} firstly proposes learnable text prompt instead of the hand-crafted prompt (\eg, 'A photo of a') to adapt CLIP model for few-shot classification.
-CoCoOp \cite{CoCoOp} identifies the generalization problem of CoOp and develops an extra Meta-Net to produce instance-level prompts conditioned on each image, which was evaluated on a base-to-novel setting to demonstrate its superior performance on unseen classes.
-ProGrad \cite{ProGrad} only updates the prompt whose gradient is aligned to the hand-crafted prompt on zero-shot settings in order to prevent forgetting the pre-trained knowledge of CLIP.
-ProDA \cite{lu2022prompt} extends CoOp by optimizing multiple text prompts simultaneously and estimates the distribution of the output embeddings of the prompts.
-TPT \cite{shu2022test} proposes test-time prompt tuning that learns adaptive text prompts on the fly with a single test sample.
+Compared to prompt learning approaches in a single language or visual modality, adopting such a method in multi-modal scenarios is more challenging.
+CoOp \citep{CoOp} firstly proposes a learnable text prompt instead of the hand-crafted templates (e.g., 'A photo of a') to adapt the CLIP model for few-shot classification, and CoCoOp \citep{CoCoOp} then identifies the generalization problem of CoOp, as the performance of the tuned model highly drops on unseen categories.
+This \textbf{generalization deterioration} problem might be caused by the overfitting of such prompts and impairs the model's open-set classification capability.
+To handle this problem, CoCoOp developed an extra Meta-Net to produce instance-level prompts conditioned on each image.
+It was evaluated on a base-to-new setting to demonstrate its superior performance in unseen classes.
+ProGrad \citep{ProGrad} only updates the prompt whose gradient is aligned to the hand-crafted prompt on zero-shot settings to prevent forgetting the pre-trained knowledge of CLIP.
+ProDA \citep{lu2022prompt} extends CoOp by optimizing multiple text prompts simultaneously and estimates the distribution of the output embeddings of the prompts.
+TPT \citep{shu2022test} proposes test-time prompt tuning that learns adaptive text prompts on the fly with a single test sample.
 Compared with text prompt learning, visual prompt learning in V-L models is much less explored.
-Bahng \etal \cite{bahng2022exploring} firstly explored visual prompts with CLIP in \textit{pixel space} by padding learnable pixels around the input images.
-Such pixel-level prompt is difficult to learn and the tuned performance is unsatisfied compared to full fine-tuning.
-Recently, VPT \cite{VPT} was proposed to insert visual prompts in \textit{embedding space} into a ViT \cite{vit} in a shallow or deep manner where the prompts were inserted into each layer of ViT and learned independently.
-It was built on a single-modal model while the more powerful V-L models, such as CLIP, has not been attempted.
-Some other works \cite{wang2022learning,wang2022s} also make use of visual prompts, but were invented specifically for incremental learning.
-Our work differs from these works as we focus on the visual prompt learning with V-L models while the text encoder is kept frozen.
-A novel progressive visual prompt structure is also proposed which is different from VPT and not investigated before.
+Bahng \citep{bahng2022exploring} firstly explored visual prompts with CLIP in \textit{pixel space} by padding learnable pixels around the input images.
+Such pixel-level prompt is difficult to learn and the tuned performance is unsatisfactory compared to full fine-tuning.
+Recently, VPT \citep{VPT} was proposed to insert visual prompts in \textit{embedding space} into a ViT \citep{vit} in a shallow or deep manner where the prompts were inserted into each layer of ViT and learned independently.
+It was built on a single-modal model while the more powerful V-L models, such as CLIP, have not been attempted.
+Some other works \citep{wang2022learning,wang2022s} also make use of visual prompts but were invented specifically for incremental learning.
+MaPLe~\citep{MaPLe} and DPL~\citep{xu2023dpl} introduce a multi-modal prompt learning method but the difficulty of visual prompting is still less explored.
+Our work differs from these works as we focus on visual prompt learning with V-L models while the text encoder is kept frozen.
+A novel progressive visual prompt structure is also proposed which is different from VPT and has not been investigated before.